scp-chaosit/Git_Guide/README.md

 screenshots - a directory (a directory word is similiar to a folder in Windows) with some screenshots about git working usualy I move there some things that are long enough to write, so it is simplier just to make a screenshot

+## Be aware
+this project (well, just a test one) is still in developement so, there will be a lot of changes

 btw sorry if my english is too bad, I'm just learning BUT promise you, I'll become better at this)